HonAnson/fish_cv_algorithm/README.md

 Let's simplify the problem a little bit.
-We assume the following:
+Assuming the following:

+Chosen assumptions:
 - A 3mx3mx3m fish tank
 - 100 fishes in the tank
-- camera modelled with projective camera model.
+- camera modelled with projective camera model

+Necessary assumptions:
 - Near plane and far plane of the camera can be estimated and are constant
-- Location of fishes are uniformly distribted in the tank
+- Location of fishes are uniformly distribted in the tank at a randomly selected time
 - Size of fishes follows normal distribution, our goal is to estimate the mean of the distribution
 - Fishes rotates randomly